 The thought of cooking Christmas dinner can be rather overwhelming, especially if you have guests coming, but it doesn’t have to be stressful.
 The best thing to do is to start planning.
 This will make the day run smoother, you’ll be happier and it will probably save you money.
 There are plenty of tasks that can be carried out in advance so that you are not rushing around or standing in the kitchen all day.
 Follow our top tips for planning the perfect Christmas dinner.

-1. Shopping
+1. The Master List & Shopping

-Don’t leave your food shopping to the last minute.
-Make a shopping list and stick to it.
 Non-perishable items and bottles of bubbly can be bought in plenty of time and stored at home, add one or two items to your usual weekly shop in the build up.
 Place your order for your fresh Christmas Turkey and meat with your butcher in plenty of time before stocks run out.
-If you are planning on an online grocery order for all of those final items, book a slot in advance.
+If you are planning on an online grocery order for all of those final items, book a slot in advance as they fill up extremely fast!.
 Don’t forget the tin foil!

 2. Keep It Simple